ASP.NET MVC 5

 Authentication filters are a new kind of filter in ASP.NET MVC that run prior to authorization filters in the ASP.NET MVC pipeline and allow you to specify authentication logic per-action, per-controller, or globally for all controllers.
 Authentication filters process credentials in the request and provide a corresponding principal.
 Authentication filters can also add authentication challenges in response to unauthorized requests.
-See ASP.NET MVC 5 Authentication Filters, Authentication Filters in ASP.NET MVC 5 and Finally the new ASP.NET MVC 5 Authentication Filters!.
+See ASP.NET MVC 5 Authentication Filters, Authentication Filters in ASP.NET MVC 5.

 You can now override which filters apply to a given action method or controller by specifying an override filter.
 Override filters specify a set of filter types that should not be run for a given scope (action or controller).
 This allows you to configure filters that apply globally but then exclude certain global filters from applying to specific actions or controllers.
 See New Filter Overrides feature in ASP.NET MVC 5 and ASP.NET Web API 2, How to use the ASP.NET MVC 5 Filter Overrides Feature, and Filter Overrides in ASP.NET MVC 5

 ASP.NET MVC now supports attribute routing, thanks to a contribution by Tim McCall, the author of http://attributerouting.net.
 With attribute routing you can specify your routes by annotating your actions and controllers.

 New Web Project Experience